-There is a little bit of noise when it comes to focusing, but nothing too outrageous.
+There is a little noise when it comes to focusing, but nothing too outrageous.

-For video, I say this lens is completely acceptable for autofocus, and it’s actually pretty great for stills.
+For video, I say this lens is entirely acceptable for autofocus, and it’s pretty great for stills.

 I’ve been able to use this lens in quite a few different situations, and it’s never once disappointed me or let me down.

-Next, let’s talk about the image quality and the sharpness of this lens.
+Next, let’s talk about this lens’s image quality and sharpness.

 And right off the bat, I will tell you that it does suffer from some vignetting, especially wide opens pretty heavily.

-It’s actually pretty darn sharp, and if we stopped down to F 4, It improves a little bit.
+It’s pretty darn sharp, and if we stopped down to F 4, It would improve slightly.

-We’re going to be able to do that all the way to about F 8, and after about F 11, the picture starts to deteriorate a little bit.
+We’ll be able to do that to about F 8, and after about F 11, the picture starts to deteriorate slightly.

-Overall for image quality, it’s perfect and impressively sharp.
-A few aspects of this lens really surprised me, and one of them is bokeh.
+A few aspects of this lens surprised me, and one of them is bokeh.

-It has a 7-bladed aperture, and it’s a 2.8, so you really wouldn’t expect the world out of this thing.
+It has a 7-bladed aperture and a 2.8, so you wouldn’t expect the world out of this thing.

-I personally like it better than some lenses that are a lot more expensive, but it is a personal preference.
+I like it better than some lenses that are much more expensive, but it is a personal preference.

 Of course, no lens is perfect, but this lens is a fantastic little package as far as performance goes.

-It’s got everything that you need you can travel around the world with this lens and forget it there.
+It has everything you need; you can travel worldwide with this lens and forget it there.

 It’s a decent performer that doesn’t break the bank.

-I’ve been reading a lot about this lens, and in general, people seem to love this thing.
+I’ve been reading about this lens, and generally, people seem to love this thing.

 It is not very large at all.
-I was expecting it to be big.
+I was expecting it to be significant.

 So it does have some width to it, plastic lens cap on the front look at that giant piece of glass.

 This feels light, honestly.
-It feels like it should weigh, maybe twice as much as it does, but it is a very well-built lens.
+It feels like it should weigh maybe twice as much, but it is a well-built lens.

 It is a wide lens, so if it’s not something you’re used to, just be prepared for it, but it’s not very heavy.

-It obviously doesn’t make the camera a little bit more front-heavy, but it’s not terrible at all.
+It obviously doesn’t make the camera a bit more front-heavy, but it’s not terrible.

 And for an 85-millimeter lens, this is very compact.

-So, this is an 85-millimeter lens which means it’s really ideal for portraits.
+So this is an 85-millimeter lens which means it’s ideal for portraits.

 When using it on crop sensor cameras, such as the A6000, it is equivalent to a 130-millimeter focal length.